Updated 9 December 2021

-If your gift meets all these criteria, it is exempt from any Fringe Benefit Tax (FBT) and you can also claim a tax deduction for it, plus the GST input tax credit if you are registered for GST.
+If your gift meets all these criteria, it may be exempt Fringe Benefit Tax (FBT) and eligible to claim a tax deduction for it, plus the GST input tax credit if you are registered for GST.

 If you are conscious of paying extra tax on employee gifts, keep in mind that presents classed as entertainment may not be tax deductible.